Skip to main content

 8. Eliminate the need to hire additional staff for manual order processing

-9. Deliver exceptional customer experience
+9. Deliver an exceptional customer experience

-How SAP and Shopify Can Be Integrated
+How SAP And Shopify Can Be Integrated

 Here are the three common ways for SAP Shopify integration:

 It involves using custom codes to connect SAP and Shopify.
+This is a direct connection formed between the systems without any middleware.

 Pros:

-• Complete control over the integration process
+• Custom Integrations gives you complete control over the integration process

 • Meets the unique integration needs of your business